squarism/squarism.github.io/_posts/2018-11-08-testing-is-a-spectrum.markdown

 Did you write that down?
 Can you, yourself remember in a few months?
 Tests really aren't docs but they are executable and they can stand-in as docs, especially as API usage.
-So until you write docs (and maybe you won't), tests can act as capability documentation.
-"What was the developer thinking"
+So until you write docs (and maybe you won't), tests can act as capability documentation, ala "What was the developer thinking".

 ### Hooks and Addons